mlaass/wasm-stripper/README.md

 - Custom sections (like the name section) are always discarded
 - Stripped WASM files cannot be validated without reassembly
 - Aggressive mode files cannot be inspected with standard WASM tools
-- For very small files, metadata overhead may exceed savings
+- Metadata must be distributed alongside the stripped WASM file
+- Best results achieved with larger WASM files (>10KB) where metadata overhead is proportionally smaller

 ## Technical Details